Beginning to exercise and out of breath!

 I've been trying to add a little exercise to my routine this spring — some biking, rollerblading, and a little running mostly — but I'm finding that it doesn't take very long for me to be completely out of breath and miserable.
 The last thing I want to do is give up, since I haven't been too active this winter and don't want to completely vegetate this summer.
 Will I build some endurance by just doing more of what I've been doing, or am I bound to be gasping for air whenever I try to have some fun outdoors?

-It also helps to stretch and slowly warm up before any physical activity by easing into your activity of choice to warm up your muscles.
+A few more tips: it also helps to slowly warm up before any physical activity by easing into your activity of choice to warm up your muscles.
 In addition, be sure not to overdo it in terms of the duration and frequency of workouts.
-Start out with 20 to 30 minute sessions, working slowly up to a longer workout (if you wish to do so).
-Don't try to get a really intense workout every day of the week — this could lead to burnout.
-Try to exercise about three to five times a week, and vary the intensity or type of activity.
-If you smoke, cutting down or stopping will help significantly to increase lung capacity.
-Given that you are just starting out a new routine, you may also want to speak with your health care provider before you change your exercise routine is always a good idea.
-S/he may be able to provide you with a healthy way to start getting in shape based on your fitness level and personal health history.
+Start out with twenty to thirty minute sessions, working slowly up to a longer session (if you wish to do so).
+It’s best to avoid really intense activities every day of the week — this could lead to burnout.
+Instead, try to aim for three to five times a week, of varied intensity and type of activity.
+If you smoke, cutting down or stopping will help increase lung capacity.
+Given that you are just starting out a new routine, you may also want to speak with your health care provider to ensure your regimen is appropriate for your fitness level and personal health history.
 You can also check out the Fitness section of the Go Ask Alice!
 Nutrition & Physical Activity archives for more ideas.